Quick Details

 The Dryandra Woodlands is a biodiversity hotspot containing more than 850 species of plants, more than 100 species of birds, and 24 mammals, including the endangered numbat and bilby.
 The woodlands provide refuge for some of our unique Australian animals, including echidnas, brush-tailed wallabies, woylies, quendas, and chuditch.

 Upon arrival at the woodlands, you will have time for a short bush walk, looking for native animals and stunning wildflowers in season before sitting down for a picnic dinner in the forest.
 Your guide will cook some food on the barbeque.
-There will be fresh salads, cheese and biscuits, wine, and hot drinks available.
+There will be fresh salads, cheese and biscuits, wine, and cold drinks available.

 After dinner, enjoy a scenic drive through the forest as the sunlight filters through the branches of the trees, casting long shadows and a flickering light, creating a magical effect on the forest floor.
 Keep an eye out for the many kangaroos in the area as they dodge and weave their way through the trees.